vijit200/MushroomPrediction/README.md

 # Data Description
-**Dataset have 23 columns all columns datatype are continous some columns name are capshape ,capcolor .caosurface, ordor,buries etc the class column is output column and have 2 categories e and p e - eatable p - poisonous**
+**Dataset have 23 columns all columns datatype are continous some columns name are capshape ,capcolor .caosurface, ordor,buries etc the class column is output column and have 2 categories e and p **

+ **e - eatable ,
+ p - poisonous**

 # Architecture